Admission Guidelines for High School Enrichment Students

 - Upon submission of the online application, the student will immediately receive a confirmation email that the application has been received and a second email within 4 working days with their student ID number.

 Step 2 – Log on to your AccessRio and activate your RioMail

 - Go to your AccessRio Portal.
 Log-in instructions are provided on the log-in page.
 To set up your student email, click on the RioMail button under the ALL Users tab and follow the instructions.
 This is a FREE email account.
 You will receive school updates, waitlist notifications, class/schedule change notifications and instructor emails here.
 You can forward your RioMail to another email account that you check regularly.

-Step 3 – Submit your “Petition For Concurrent Enrollment”
+Step 3 – Submit your “Petition For Concurrent/Dual Enrollment”

-- Once you have your Rio Hondo College student ID number, complete the “Petition For Concurrent Enrollment” with your high school counselor.
+- Once you have your Rio Hondo College student ID number, complete the “Petition For Concurrent/Dual Enrollment” with your high school counselor.
 Your parent must also sign this form.

-- Obtain authorization from your high school on the “Petition for Concurrent Enrollment”.
+- Obtain authorization from your high school on the “Petition for Concurrent/Dual Enrollment”.

-- HIGH SCHOOL ENRICHMENT STUDENTS ARE LIMITED TO 7 UNITS OR 2 NON-REMEDIAL CLASSES PER SEMESTER.
-YOU WILL ONLY BE ABLE TO REGISTER FOR THE COURSES APPROVED BY YOUR HIGH SCHOOL ON THE PETITION FOR CONCURRENT ENROLLMENT.
+- HIGH SCHOOL ENRICHMENT STUDENTS ARE LIMITED TO 11 UNITS OF NON-REMEDIAL CLASSES PER SEMESTER.
+YOU WILL ONLY BE ABLE TO REGISTER FOR THE COURSES APPROVED BY YOUR HIGH SCHOOL ON THE PETITION FOR CONCURRENT/DUAL ENROLLMENT.

-- You (the student) must submit in person your completed “Petition for Concurrent Enrollment” to the Rio Hondo College Admissions and Records Office.
+- You (the student) must submit in person your completed “Petition for Concurrent/Dual Enrollment” to the Rio Hondo College Admissions and Records Office.
 Only completed petitions will be accepted.
 You will also be required to show a valid picture ID card.